zker-themes/sparanoid.com/_app/_posts/note/2015-10-16-http2-and-ecdsa-cipher-suites.md

 ssl_ciphers ECDHE-RSA-AES128-GCM-SHA256
 ```

-In my case if you're using a ECC certificate you will need:
+In my case if you're using an ECC certificate you will need:

 ```nginx
 ssl_ciphers ECDHE-ECDSA-AES128-GCM-SHA256